francesco-losciale/haskell-countdown/README.md

 Please checkout [here](https://github.com/francesco-losciale/haskell-countdown/tags) all the tagged versions.
 Below some descriptions

+### Tag countdown-version-1
-Version 1 - Implements brute force to generate all the possible expressions.
-The `valid` function is called only after the expression has been generated, when is being evaluated in the function `eval`.
+Implements brute force to generate all the possible expressions.
+The `valid` function to check that the operator can be applied to the numbers is called only after the expression has been generated, inside the function `eval`.

+### Tag countdown-version-2
+Same solution as before, with improved performance.
+The `eval` function is not used anymore.
+The `combine'` function now is constructing the expression only if the operator is valid on x and y.
+While in version-1 we first constructed all the expression, and then we checked in `eval` whether they had a valid operator or not.

+Version-2 constructs way less expressions, since the validation at an earlier stage.
+All the expressions that would have failed the validation are not constructed.